The wave and its parts:

 In general, if the question simply is 'What is the amplitude of the wave?', the answer follows the description of amplitude shown in the first of the above four amplitude diagrams.
 It is the maximum positive displacement of the medium from its undisturbed position to the top of a crest.

 In many discussions, though, the term amplitude takes on a slightly more complicated meaning.
-For example, in a discussion about wave interference the later descriptions of positive and negative amplitudes at certain points would surface.
+For example, in a discussion about wave interference the later descriptions of positive and negative amplitudes at certain points would be used.
 In such contexts, amplitude means the displacement of the medium from its undisturbed position to its disturbed position at a certain point along the wave.

 All of this becomes clear as you study waves further and understand the context of your situation.